 No matter how we trade, losing trades will occur.
 While some may argue that waiting for a breakout is safer, breakouts can fail and result in losses too.
 With this front-running method you may have a few more small losses, but the reward on the winners more than makes up for it.
 Anticipating chart breakout direction reduces the size of the stop loss required, and increases profit potential (relative to the traditional method).

-Learning how to read the market, and account for all sorts of other factors–such as near-by major support and resistance levels, tendencies and short and long-term trends–will take time though.
-This method is recommended for advanced traders; if you find that your expectations are wrong quite often, or you’re unable to capitalize on the opportunities that come along, more practice is needed on reading price action.
-This is only a strategy, and like any strategy, must be combined in overall trading plan for it to be successful.
-It’s your trading plan that will help you determine which trades to take, and which to leave alone.
+Learning how to read the market will take time.
+This method is recommended for advanced traders.
+If you try the method and find that your expectations are often wrong, or you’re unable to capitalize on the opportunities that come along, more practice is needed on reading price action.
+This is only a strategy, and like any strategy it must be combined in an overall trading plan for it to be successful.
+It’s your trading plan and analysis that will help you determine which trades to take and which to leave alone.

 By Cory Mitchell, CMT